artur-ciocanu/launch.en/help/launch-reference/publishing/builds.md

 Minification lowers bandwidth costs and improves speed by stripping data that isn't required for execution from a file.

-To increase performance, Platform Launch minifies everything, including:
+To increase performance, Platform minifies everything, including:

-* The main Platform Launch library
+* The main tags library
 * Module code provided by extension developers as part of an extension
-* Custom code provided by Platform Launch users
+* Custom code provided by Platform users

 >[!NOTE]
 >
->If your module code and custom code are already minified, Platform Launch minifies it again.
-This second minification doesn't provide additional benefits, but it doesn't cause any harm and it makes Platform Launch less complex and easier to maintain.
+>If your module code and custom code are already minified, Platform minifies it again.
+This second minification doesn't provide additional benefits, but it doesn't cause any harm and it makes Platform less complex and easier to maintain.

-Any client-side code provided in Platform Launch points to the minified version of code, as seen in the file names, which follow the standard naming convention for minified files:
+Any client-side code provided points to the minified version of code.
+This is seen in the file names which follow the standard naming convention for minified files:

 `launch-%environment_id%.min.js`

-If you want to see the unminified code, remove .min from the file name:
+If you want to see the un-minified code, remove .min from the file name:

 `launch-%environment_id%.js`

-If an extension developer provides minified code with their extension, Platform Launch does not provide unminified code in the unminified build.
-Platform Launch only provides what the extension developer delivers to Adobe.
-Similarly, if a Platform Launch user puts minified code into a custom code box, that code is still minified in unminified builds.
-Platform Launch does not maxify anything.
+If an extension developer provides minified code with their extension, tags does not provide un-minified code in the un-minified build.
+Tags only provides what the extension developer delivers to Adobe.
+Similarly, if a Platform user puts minified code into a custom code box, that code is still minified in un-minified builds.
+Tags does not un-minify anything.

-For more information about minification, see [https://blog.stackpath.com/glossary/minification/](https://blog.stackpath.com/glossary/minification/).
+For more information about minification, see [this stackpath article](https://blog.stackpath.com/glossary/minification/).

-When performing a build, Platform Launch will construct the unminified library first, then minify the entire library all at once.
+When performing a build, tags will construct the un-minified library first, then minify the entire library all at once.